 Training matters are further improved by the modern-day computing power of mobile devices and their large screens.
 These facets have made mobile phones the most popular gaming platforms in history: they’re capable of running incredible 3D environments and casual puzzle games alike.
 Few smartphone owners haven’t played a game of some type on their phone so it’s a perfect platform to deliver gamification-based training.

-+ Gamification Elearning Platform – Competition and prizes
+Gamification Elearning Platform Feature #3 – Competition and prizes

 Gamification benefits from general, enjoyable interactivity when it comes to training.
 However, things step up a level if you add elements of competition.
 Scoring learners for correct answers or fast completion times speaks to their competitive nature.
 This is enhanced further when offering prizes for achievements along the way (we find offering multiple small prizes over the opportunity to win a single, large one creates better results.
 With typical course completion rates hovering under 20%, gamification with prizes pushes this past 90% and even beyond – it’s not uncommon to see learners actively repeating courses to achieve better scores when using microlearning-based gamification training.